mdn/content/files/en-us/learn/css/building_blocks/cascade_layers/index.md

   3. **Origin:** Within each of the two importance buckets, sort rules by author, user, or user-agent origin.
   4. **Layers:** Within each of the six origin importance bucket, sort by cascade layer.
 The layer order for normal declarations is from first layer created to last, followed by unlayered normal styles.
 This order is inverted for important styles, with unlayered important styles having the lowest precedence.
   5. **Specificity:** For competing styles in the origin layer with precedence, sort declarations by [specificity](/en-US/docs/Web/CSS/Specificity).
-  6. **Proximity:** When two selectors in the origin layer with precedence have the same specificity, the property value from the last declared, highest specificity selector wins.
+  6. **Proximity:** When two selectors in the origin layer with precedence have the same specificity, the property value from the last declared selector with the highest specificity wins.

 For each step, only the declarations "still in the running" move on to "compete" in the next step.
 If only one declaration is in the running, it "wins", and the subsequent steps are moot.